abrahamkenny16-spec/geodev-lab-project/README.md

 # My GeoDev Lab Africa project
-Which wards in Eti-Osa LGA are more than 5km from a health facility, and expected number per facility?
+Which wards in Eti-Osa LGA are located more than 5 km from the nearest health facility, and what is the expected population served by each health facility?
-Built over twelve months with GeoDev Lab Africa, Cohort One. see project-brief.md for full brief
+This project was developed over a 12-month period in collaboration with GeoDev Lab Africa, Cohort One.
+Please refer to project-brief.md for the full project brief.